oqolarte/oblong/content/project/imbentori.md

 1. interstellar 5555 directed by christopher nolan
 1. *n* reasons why "*n*" should be a counting number
 1. gods bark there at the distance
+1. okay but plutonic kisses
+1. thank the soundtracks crafted through osmosis (and, of course, the soulful people behind each of them) for saving semi-okay films, thus making life spent watching less disappointing.
+1. *indistinct chatter at the tapsilugan*

 {{< btt >}}